bioinform/varsim/technotes.md

 Translocation ID is used to link `<DUP:TRA>` and `<DEL:TRA>`, each combination acts as if they were one translocation, and will be valided and reported as a single event.
 Partial matching will have to exceed `overlapRatio` to make this translocation match with another.
 In practice, each linked translocation can be decomposed into 3 breakends, each with one more breakend adjacent to it.
 The translocation will be considered as valided as long as `x/3.0 >= overlapRatio`.

 Because of the linkage established by `TRAID`, the number of variants reported as `TP` in `json` might differ from that in `VCF` because each translocation is counted once in statistics but has two underly records in `VCF`.

+The lengths of a translocation are represented by the maximum length of underlying variants.